IBMTechSales/klp-workshop-labs/2153_B-TransformationAdvisor-CommonCodeDiscovery/archived/README - Copy.md

     The Java applications in the local WebSphere Application Server are added to the **ta300_data_3** workspace.

-     Now the total number of applications in the workspace is **19.**
+     Now the total number of applications in the workspace is **15.**

     ![](./images/media/image60.png)

-4. View the Java applications in the new collection that was created when the **profilele1.zip** was uploaded.
+4. View the Java applications in the new collection that was created when the **AppSrv01.zip** was uploaded.

     a.
-Expand the “Collections” list, and select the new collection named “**ibmdemo.vitual-machine**”.
+Expand the “Collections” list, and select the new collection named **server0.gym.lan**.

     ![](./images/media/image61.png)